ottokruse/generative-ai-toolkit/README.md

 #### Other tools

-If you don't want to register a Python function as tool, but have a tool with toolspec ready, you can also use it directly, as long as your tool satisfies the `Tool` protocol, i.e. has this shape:
+If you don't want to register a Python function as tool, but have a tool with tool spec ready, you can also use it directly, as long as your tool satisfies the `Tool` protocol, i.e. has this shape:

 ```python
 from typing import Any